Acetylcarnitine/async-tg-bot/README.md

 This is my pet project in ndoe js that implementating a based telegram bot class and based types for it.
 If this help you to understand Telegram API or node js better i would be glad to hear that.
-So you can check example in main.js file
+So you can check example in main.js file.
 Good luck!